This article was updated on April 30th, 2023

 5. Boredom or a lack of exercise

 Even the most confident and well-balanced dog can become restless and worried when they’re not given enough to do.
-Working dogs in particular, like Collies, Terriers and Spaniels, struggle when not stimulated enough.
+Working dogs, in particular, like Collies, Terriers, and Spaniels, struggle when not stimulated enough.

 Restlessness is something you’ll likely ‘sense’ from your dog.
-Their anxiety may put you on edge too, as they fail to relax and settle down.
+Their anxiety may put you on edge, too, as they fail to relax and settle down.
+As well as pacing and moving about more, we may also see:

 • Increased panting and breathing rate